Beer style: Types

 Many beer styles are classified as one of two main types, ales and lagers, though certain styles may not be easily sorted into either category.
 Beers classified as ales are typically made with yeasts that ferment at warmer temperatures, usually between 15.5 and 24 °C, and form a layer of foam on the surface of the fermenting beer.
 Thus, they are called top-fermenting yeasts.
 Lagers utilise yeasts that ferment at considerably lower temperatures, around 10 °C, and can process raffinose, a complex sugar created during fermentation.
 These yeasts collect at the bottom of the fermenting beer and are therefore referred to as bottom-fermenting yeasts.
 Lagers constitute the majority of beers in production today.

 Some beers are spontaneously fermented from wild yeasts, for example the lambic beers of Belgium.

 Additional markers are applied across styles.
 The terms "imperial" or "double" are used interchangeably for a higher-alcohol version of a particular style.
 Originally applied to imperial stouts, a high-alcohol style of stout brewed in England for export to Imperial Russia, the term “imperial” can now be applied to any style name to indicate a higher alcohol content.
 "Double", meaning the same thing, originated with the dubbel style of Trappist beers in the 19th century.
-Even higher alcohol-content beers can be labeled "triple" (from the Trappist tripel style) or even "quad".
+Even higher alcohol-content beers can be labeled "triple" (from the Trappist tripel style) or even "quadrupel".
 Lower-than-standard alcohol content is often indicated by the term "session".
-For example, while India pale ales often have alcohol content around 6–7% abv, a "session India pale ale" will often have alcohol content below 5%.
+For example, while India pale ales often have alcohol content around 6–7% abv, a "session India pale ale" often has alcohol content below 5%.

 Barrel-aged beer is aged in wood barrels.
 Sour beer is made with additional microorganisms (alongside yeast) such as Brettanomyces or Lactobacillus.